This post may contain affiliate links. Please read my disclosure for more information.

 Afraid to fly?
 There’s always road trips to Canada and Mexico.
 No airplane required, but a passport (or passport card) is mandatory.

 Worried about the expense?
-If you’ve never had a passport before, it will cost you $135.
-That’s $110 for the passport, and a $25 processing fee (which you don’t pay if you’re renewing your passport).
+If you’ve never had one before, it will cost you $135.
+That’s $110 for the passport, and a $25 processing fee (which you don’t pay if you’re renewing).
 I guess you also have to pay for the photo, so let’s add an additional two bucks in there for a whopping total of $137.
 I don’t have a lot of money, so I can see how that can look like a lot of cash (because for some of us it is a lot of cash).
 But remember, it’s a one time payment for a document that’s good for ten years.
 When you look at it that way, you realize that you’re paying $13.70 a year.
 That, my friends, is a steal.

-So how do I get a passport?
+So how do I get my passport?

 The State Department has a fantastic resource to help you prepare all the necessary information and documents, apprise you of the current costs of your passport, processing, and shipping, and give you all the details you need to know about the required photograph.
 From there, you can complete the application forms online and print them, or print them and fill them out by hand.
 You can find this resource here: